lu-pl/lodkit/README.md

 ### lodkit.Graph
 `lodkit.Graph` is an `rdflib.Graph` subclass that is cabable of RFDS and OWL-RL inferencing.

-The default plugin for inferencing is [owlrl](https://github.com/RDFLib/OWL-RL/)'s native Python inferencing engine.
+The default plugin for inferencing is the [owlrl](https://github.com/RDFLib/OWL-RL/) native Python inferencing engine.
 The deductive closure type used for `lodkit.Graph` is [RDFS_OWLRL_Semantics](https://owl-rl.readthedocs.io/en/latest/CombinedClosure.html) which allows for RDFS *and* OWL-RL reasoning.

 ```python
 from lodkit import Graph